ahold89/Backend---NodeJS-MondoDB-with-Docker-task-/README.md

  "credit_card_tokens":["An array"]
 }
 ```

-In order to delete costumer by ID: 'DELETE /deleteCostumer?id={id number}'.
+In order to fetch costumer by ID: 'GET /costumers?id={id number}'.
-In order to fetch costumer by ID: 'GET /fetchById?id={id number}'
+In order to delete costumer by ID: 'DELETE /costumers?id={id number}'.
+In order to create costumer: 'POST /costumers'.
+In order to update costumer: 'PATCH /costumers'.